Updating Manufactured Home Community Rules

 - Must be related to the convenience, peace, safety, or welfare of tenants or preserve the landlord’s property

-- Must be clear enough to put all tenants on notice of what actions are prohibited
+- Should be clear enough to put all tenants on notice of what actions are prohibited

 - Must give fair notice of the rules and regulations